🎮

 LCL CM4 Boy becomes much easier to judge once it is forced into the same room as LCL Pi Gameboy, PowKiddy A20, and PiBoy DMG.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 LCL CM4 Boy versus LCL Pi Gameboy is interesting because brand neighbor is the obvious angle.
-If LCL CM4 Boy feels almost right but not quite, LCL Pi Gameboy is the sort of nearby detour that can completely change the shortlist.
+Compared with LCL CM4 Boy, LCL Pi Gameboy makes the more obvious play for readers who care about brand neighbor.
 LCL Pi Gameboy is tracked around $195 (3A+) $262 (3B).
 Its overall rating is ⭐️⭐️⭐️⭐️.
-In practice, lCL CM4 Boy versus PowKiddy A20 is interesting because better value is the obvious angle.
-Compared with LCL CM4 Boy, PowKiddy A20 makes the more obvious play for readers who care about better value.
+More importantly, lCL CM4 Boy versus PowKiddy A20 is interesting because better value is the obvious angle.
+From another angle, compared with LCL CM4 Boy, PowKiddy A20 makes the more obvious play for readers who care about better value.
 PowKiddy A20 is tracked around 110.0.
-That said, its overall rating is ⭐️⭐️⭐️⭐️⭐️.
-In practice, lCL CM4 Boy versus PiBoy DMG is interesting because better value is the obvious angle.
-From another angle, compared with LCL CM4 Boy, PiBoy DMG makes the more obvious play for readers who care about better value.
+From another angle, its overall rating is ⭐️⭐️⭐️⭐️⭐️.
+That said, lCL CM4 Boy versus PiBoy DMG is interesting because better value is the obvious angle.
+If LCL CM4 Boy feels almost right but not quite, PiBoy DMG is the sort of nearby detour that can completely change the shortlist.
 PiBoy DMG is tracked around $90 (Base kit) $120 (Full kit) $180 (Assembled).

 Comparison is the antidote to spec-sheet hypnosis.
 Once you stack the neighbors side by side, you stop asking which one is objectively best and start asking which one is best for your habits.

 LCL CM4 Boy is best framed as a machine for buyers who want a serious all-rounder with room for tougher systems.
-That may sound obvious, but it is the difference between buying a handheld that becomes a habit and one that turns into a drawer resident.
+The smartest handheld purchases usually happen when the buyer matches the hardware to a play style instead of falling for the loudest marketing line.

 The vertical shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.
 The fact that it runs Linux (RetroPie, RecalBox, Batocera) also affects what kind of setup work, app ecosystem, and tinkering ceiling buyers should expect.